CS234319/safot/HW/spring-2022/3/README.md

 ### exercise 2

-you are given a definition of a tree type. implement the following **tail-recursive** functions.
+you are given a definition of a tree type in `d2.ml`. implement the following **tail-recursive** functions.

 1. the function `flatten` takes a tree and returns a preorder traversal of it as a list.